+President’s Corner

 Some things never get old.
-Sharing time with friends, enjoying a great meal, going for a walk with your four legged friend and time with family you love.
-Sadly, the reality is that most things do get old.
+Sharing time with friends, enjoying a great meal, going for a walk with your four-legged friend and simply being with family you love.
+Sadly, the reality is that most things do get old; this is especially true in our housing world.

-In our housing world, time does pass and things do get older.
-It seems like yesterday that new residents we touring our new 667-5 that was completed in 1989.
-Then I realized that thirty years have passed and that our “new” building wasn’t very new at all.
-I then thought of our 667-1 that is fifty this year.
-The kitchens and bathrooms at that development were already 20 years old when the “new” building opened in 1989.
+It seems just like yesterday that residents were touring our newest 667-5.
+It turns out that “yesterday” was actually 30 years ago and our “new” building was not very new at all.
+I then thought of our 667-1 that is turning fifty this year.
+The kitchens and bathrooms there were already 20 years-old when the “new” building opened in 1989.

 About ten years ago, we started to utilize the Capital Planning System and the Formula Funding Program.
-LHAs could now count on receiving multi-year awards to plan for their most urgent building preservation needs through a proportional needs-based share of bond cap.
-We were going to finally be able to begin the process of preserving our portfolio!
+LHAs could now count on receiving multi-year awards to plan for their most urgent building preservation needs through a proportional needs-based share of bond capital.
+We were finally going to be able to begin the process of preserving our portfolio!

-Initially, we all celebrated with the thought that there was finally a mechanism to receive a consistent stream of funding to protect and preserve our State Public Housing portfolio.
-When the awards first started, we were able to address some of the smaller projects that we never had the funds to do.
-New sidewalks, some new roofs, new heating systems and many other successful projects.
+Initially, we all celebrated with the thought that there was now a mechanism to receive a consistent stream of funding to protect and preserve our State Public Housing portfolio.
+When the awards first started, we were able to address some of the smaller projects that we never had the funds to accomplish: new sidewalks, new roofs, new heating systems and many other successful projects.
 Our annual award increased almost every year and most recently topped over $225,000.
-While the annual funding is known, it falls short of preserving our portfolio.
-We are now looking at kitchen and bathroom replacements at our 50 year old building.
-At over $1,000,000 – this project will take over five years to fund and not even touch the other large projects in the pipeline.
+While the annual funding is known, it still falls far short of preserving our portfolio.
+We are now looking at kitchen and bathroom replacements at our 50-year- old building.
+At a cost of over $1,000,000, this project will take over five years to fund and will not allow us to touch the other large projects in the pipeline.

-While people celebrate the fact that Public Housing will never expire, the reality is that most of our developments actually have.
-The Chelmsford Housing State Portfolio have expired components that exceed $8 million not including the funding for architects, engineers, administrative costs, compliance funds for the asbestos and items like failed underground sewer lines.
-Our actual need is closer to $10.4 million and to arrive at this number we would need over 45 years of our current formula funding award.
+While people celebrate the fact that Public Housing will never expire, the reality is that most of our developments have actually already done so.
+The Chelmsford Housing state portfolio has expired components that exceed $8 million, not including the funding for architects, engineers, administrative costs, compliance funds for asbestos and other items such as failed sewer lines.
+Our actual need is closer to $10.4 million and, to arrive at this number, we would need over 45 years of our current formula funding award to complete these projects.

-In reviewing the data in DHCD’s Capital Planning System using costs from over five years ago, there is a documented cost of over $1.4 billion dollars.
-Again this does not account for architects, engineers, remediation of hazardous materials, administrative costs etc. Using current costs and incorporating all of the associated costs mentioned above brings the total needed to preserve our State Public Housing Portfolio to over $2 billion today.
-Currently, $45 million is dedicated to formula funding and the balance set aside for larger scale initiatives like HILAPP and MODPhase.
-In 2017, 22 agencies applied for set aside funding and 4 agencies moved forward with ModPhase awards.
-As of 2019, DHCD has awarded $53 million towards HILAPP and estimates to award another $8 million.
+In reviewing the data in DHCD’s Capital Planning System (using costs from over five years ago), there is a documented need for over 1.4 billion dollars.
+Again, this does not account for architects, engineers, remediation of hazardous materials, administrative costs, etc. Using current figures and incorporating all of the associated costs mentioned above brings the total needed to preserve our State Public Housing Portfolio to over $2 billion.
+Currently, $45 million is dedicated to formula funding and the balance is set aside for larger scale initiatives like HILAPP and MODPhase.
+In 2017, 22 agencies applied for set-aside funding, and four agencies moved forward with MODPhase awards.
+As of 2019, DHCD has awarded $53 million towards HILAPP and estimates the awarding of another $8 million.